Botman-Hotman/Dune-Analytics-ETL/readme.md

 and block_date = current_date - interval '1' DAY
 `

-I think the code for both functions would need to be update in servies/import_dune_data_to_staging.py to the following to make use of the query management better:
+I think the code for both functions would need to be updated in services/import_dune_data_to_staging.py to the following to make use of the query management and parameters.
+The functions would need the arguments added to them.

 ```
 from dune_client.query import QueryBase, QueryParameter

+target_buy_token: str = 'WETH'
+target_sell_token: str = 'USDC'

 target_query = QueryBase(
     query_id=query_id,